underkube/blog/content/posts/2020-12-03-inspektor-gadget-openshift.md

 oc apply -f https://raw.githubusercontent.com/clustership/inspektor-gadget/master/openshift/deployment.yaml
 ```

-NOTE: There is a bug currently where the daemonset can fail with sigsev.
+NOTE: There is a bug currently where the daemonset can fail with sigsegv.
 In that case, delete the daemonset and redeploy it again:

 ```bash